The RFB previously had addressed the “foreign income taxes paid offset” issue in two conflicting formal consultations.

 The RFB recognized, however, that there could be a possibility for companies taxed under the “presumed profit method” to offset income tax withheld abroad in instances when there is an income tax treaty for the avoidance of double taxation in effect between Brazil and the jurisdiction where the services were rendered.

-New interpretation on income tax treaties and cross-border payments for service fees
+New interpretation on income tax treaties and cross-border payments

 The RFB also issued Interpretative Ruling # 5/2014 stating the position of the tax authorities that payments made by Brazilian residents to foreign residents for the provision of services and technical assistance from abroad into Brazil, whether or not involving the transfer of technology, would be subject to income tax treaties to which Brazil is a treaty-partner, as follows: